 ON THIS PAGE: You will find some basic information about this disease and the parts of the body it may affect.
 This is the first page of Cancer.Net’s Guide to Meningioma.
-To see other pages, use the menu.
-Think of that menu as a roadmap to this full guide.
+Use the menu to see other pages.
+Think of that menu as a roadmap for this complete guide.

 About the central nervous system

-The brain and spinal column make up the central nervous system (CNS), where all vital functions of the body are controlled.
-When a tumor forms in the CNS, it can be especially problematic and challenging to treat because a person’s thought processes and movements can be affected.
+The brain and spinal column make up the central nervous system (CNS), which controls many of the vital functions of the body.
+When a tumor forms in the CNS, it can be especially problematic and challenging to treat because a person’s thought processes, movements, and senses can be affected.

-A tumor begins when healthy cells change and grow out of control, forming a mass.
+A tumor begins when healthy cells change and grow out of control, often forming a mass.
 A tumor can be cancerous or benign.
-A cancerous tumor is malignant, meaning it can grow and spread to other parts of the body.
-A benign tumor means the tumor can grow but will not spread.
+In general, a cancerous tumor is malignant, meaning it can spread or grown into to other parts of the body.
+A benign tumor can grow but will not spread.

 This guide focuses on meningioma.
-Meningioma is a slow-growing tumor that usually forms on the surface of the brain.
+Meningioma is usually a slow-growing tumor that forms on the surface of the brain.
 It may cause significant symptoms if it grows and presses on the brain or spinal cord.
-Specifically, meningioma is a tumor that occurs in the meninges.
-The meninges are the thin membranes that surround and protect the brain and spinal cord.
+Meningioma starts in the meningeal tissues, which are thin membranes that surround the brain and spinal cord.
 There are 3 meningeal layers: the dura mater, arachnoid, and pia mater.
-The cerebrospinal fluid (CSF) is made near the center of the brain, in the lateral ventricles.
-This fluid circulates around the brain and spinal cord between the arachnoid and pia layers.
+The meninges protect the brain and spinal cord and help the cerebrospinal fluid (CSF) circulate between the arachnoid and pia layers.

 Subtypes of meningioma

-Meningioma can be classified based on where it starts in the CNS.
+Meningioma is often classified based on where it starts in the CNS.

 Falx and parasagittal meningioma.
-The falx is a membrane that sits in a groove between the 2 sides of the brain.
-It contains a large blood vessel.
-Parasagittal meningioma occurs near the falx.
-These are the most common types, making up about 25% of all meningiomas.
+The falx is a membrane that sits in a groove between the left and right sides of the brain.
+It contains a large blood vessel and protects the brain.
+Parasagittal meningioma occurs at the top of the falx just on the inside of the skull.
+These are the most common types of meningioma and make up about 25% of all meningiomas.

 Convexity meningioma.
-This type of meningioma occurs on the upper surface of the brain.
+This type of meningioma occurs on the outer surface of the brain.
 It makes up about 20% of meningiomas.

 Sphenoid meningioma.
 The sphenoidal ridge is located behind the eyes.
-Sphenoid meningioma occurs mostly in women.
 This type of meningioma makes up 20% of all meningiomas.

 Olfactory groove meningioma.
-This type of meningioma occurs along the nerves that connect the brain to the nose.
+This type of meningioma occurs near the nerves that connect the brain to the nose.
 This type makes up 10% of meningiomas.

 Posterior fossa meningioma.
-Posterior fossa meningioma develops at the back of the brain, on the underside.
+Posterior fossa meningioma develops at the back of the brain.
 It makes up 10% of all meningiomas.

 Suprasellar meningioma.
 Suprasellar meningioma occurs next to the sella turcica.
-This is an area at the base of the skull where the pituitary gland sits.
+This is an area at the base of the skull in the center of the skull where the pituitary gland sits.
 This type makes up 10% of all meningiomas.

 Spinal meningioma.
-This type is most common in women between the ages of 40 and 70.
 Spinal meningioma usually occurs in the spine at chest level and may push against the spinal cord.
-It may cause pain radiating around the chest wall, bladder trouble, and/or weakness or numbness in the legs.
+It can cause pain radiating around the chest wall, bladder trouble, or weakness or numbness in the legs.
 This type makes up less than 10% of all meningiomas.

 Intraorbital meningioma.
 This type of meningioma develops in or around the eye sockets.
 It accounts for less than 10% of meningiomas.